jackliusr/foam-pkm/vault/fhir/fhir-understanding.md

       SearchOptions: +isMammal()
       SearchOptions: +mate()
   ```
+- additional service path in FhirEngine section: ["Handlers", "SystemPlugins", "Handlers:RepositoryHandlers:DbRepository"]
 - ResourceRepositoryCacheService: new version of cache implementation, ResourceRepositoryCacheService, IRepositoryService<TResource>
 - DetermineInteractionType
 - localdb: only in windows; for linux or wsl, use sqlserver or sql server express
 - ReferenceCheckOptions.CacheDurationInMinutes: 2 mins
+- how repository add?
+  - AddFhirDataStoreHandler
+- AddRepositoryServiceAndHandlers:
+  - TRepositoryService, IRepositoryService,
+  - RepositoryOptions
+- FhirHandlerActivator: based on FHIREngine configration options and  fhirSpecificationAccessor
+  - GetHandlers
+  - GetSearchService
+  - GetDataService
+- SqlCommandWrapper: IDisposable, IAsyncDisposable; add more control when to dispose sqlcommnad
+- ResourceWrapper, ResourceElement, RawResource, ResourceRequest
+  - ResourceWrapper: element, rawResource, request, searchIndexEntries, compartmentIndices, searchParamerHash
+  - ResourceElement: Id,VersionId,InstanceType, LastUpdated
+  - ResourceRequest: http method, url
+  - RawResource: data, Format(json,xml, unknown),
+    - isMetaSet: Specifies whether the meta section in the serialized resource in Data is set correctly.We expect that for a RawResource resulting from an update, the version needs to be updated, so isMetaSet would be false.
+While on a RawResource resulting from a create, the version should be correct and isMetaSet would be true.
+- ReflectionUtil
+  - CompileGenericMethodWithReplacement
 - Verifer
   ```C#
   FhirPathFilterConditiong